 Visit the breathtaking Seoraksan National Park

-Featuring some of the country’s most beautiful mountains, Seoraksan National Park is South Korea’s most recognised national park and only a few hours away from Seoul.
+Featuring some of the country’s most beautiful mountains, Seoraksan National Park is South Korea’s most recognized national park and is only a few hours away from Seoul.
 Seoraksan is especially beautiful during the autumn months.
 You can read more about this stunning national park here.

 Go skiing in snowy Pyeongchang County

 Located only about a 90-minute drive away from Seoul, Pyeongchang County is a good destination to witness South Korea’s soft, powdery snow in the winter.
-Pyeongchang famously hosted the 2018 Winter Olympic Games.
-Many day trippers head out to ski resorts such as Alpensia Resort and Yongpyong Resort to go skiing for the day.
+Pyeongchang famously hosted the 2018 Winter Olympic Games, and many day trippers head out to ski resorts such as Alpensia Resort and Yongpyong Resort to go skiing for the day.
 For more information on how to get there and rental prices, check out this guide.